 He or she may perform some tooth extractions to allow the remaining teeth to rearrange in a comfortable position for your dog.

 Common ear problems in Shih Tzu

-Shih Tzus are can develop some ear problems, which cause hearing loss and pain.
+Shih Tzus can develop some ear problems, which can cause hearing loss and pain.

 Hearing problems can be the result of infection or mites and parasites.

-If your dog is experiencing hearing problems, you may notice that he frequently shakes his head or scratches and rubs his ears.
+If your dog is experiencing a hearing issue, you may notice that he frequently shakes his head or scratches and rubs his ears.
 In some cases, you may notice a foul smell or dark discharge when cleaning the ears.